Privacy Policy

 (a) Account and identity information — full name, email address, phone number, company or trading name, ABN/ACN, job title, and similar details provided during registration or profile updates.

-(c) Payment and billing information — billing address, company details, and payment method details processed by our PCI-compliant payment provider (Stripe).
+(c) Payment and billing information — billing address, company details, and payment method details processed by our PCI-compliant payment processor.
 We do not store full card numbers on our systems.

 (d) Communications — records of correspondence when you contact us via email, our contact form, or any support channel.